Benni-Math/personal_projects/README.md

 This is a repo for most of my personal projects.

-Currently having some local machine issues...
- - Need to rebase off master once html and debug files have been handled
- - Python and pip installation issues
- - Want to start containerizing everything

-Here is an outline of the folder system.
+Here is an outline of the folder system (in alphabetical order)

-(TODO: add table of contents here)
+## docker
+Folder for learning Docker.
+Contains a couple docker-compose files for different project types.
+Currently not really in use.

+## fp-ts
+Collection of work on functional programming with TypeScript (and JS).
+Newest folder.

-## Rust
+## rust
-Folder for learning Rust (hopefully some projects in the future).
+Folder for learning Rust along with some small projects.
+Current most active folder.

-## Docker
+## web-dev
-Folder for learning Docker -- contains some Python projects.
+General collection of small web-dev projects.
+Currently less in use.